If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Foothill Podiatry Clinic on Facebook

-If the skin on your feet starts to crack, you may want to see a podiatrist to find treatment.
-If you have any concerns, contact one of our podiatrists from Foothill Podiatry Clinic.
+For more information about treatment, contact one of our podiatrists of Foothill Podiatry Clinic.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 If you have any questions, please feel free to contact our office located in Grass Valley, CA .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.